 There are so many intriguing sides to Copenhagen.
 Here you can find the world’s oldest amusement arcade.
 Or stretch out on pristine beaches.
 Discover the city’s thriving jazz scene, as well as unique Scandinavian gastronomy.
-Copenhagen is also home to one of the largest pedestrianised shopping centres in the world – perfect if you want to browse boutiques.
+As well as having some of the world's best hotels, Copenhagen is also home to one of the largest pedestrianised shopping centres in the world – perfect if you want to browse boutiques.

 Maritime heritage, modern jazz and cutting-edge cuisine, Scandinavian style.